 The Board acknowledges the ASXCGC recommendation to have a majority of independent directors on the Board.
+Whilst Independent Directors do not comprise a majority on the Board, they comprise half of its members.
+More importantly, by custom and by agreement the Board does not work on majority vote but on consensus.
+In practice this means that if 2 or more of the independent directors are against a resolution, the resolution is modified so that at least a majority of the independent directors approve the resolution or the resolution is shelved.
+Since the Company's listing no resolution has ever been passed that did not have all or a majority of the independent directors voting in favour of the resolution.
 In assessing the composition of the Board, GLG seeks to ensure its directors are independent in thought and judgement, and expects the Directors to add value to the Company.
 GLG operates in an entrepreneurial environment, and both require and benefits from the involvement of directors who have a range of specialised knowledge of, and expertise in, this business sector.